Amazon Web Services

 }

-With the above configuration, processes with the bigTask label will run on AWS Batch, while the remaining processes with run in the local computer.
+With the above configuration, processes with the bigTask label will run on AWS Batch, while the remaining processes will run in the local computer.

 Volume mounts